comp0088/comp0088.github.io/index.md

 Course materials for the
-[Introduction to Machine Learning](https://www.ucl.ac.uk/module-catalogue/modules/introduction-to-machine-learning-COMP0088) module at [UCL Computer Science](https://www.ucl.ac.uk/computer-science/), for delivery in Term 1 (October-December 2023).
+[Introduction to Machine Learning](https://www.ucl.ac.uk/module-catalogue/modules/introduction-to-machine-learning-COMP0088) module at [UCL Computer Science](https://www.ucl.ac.uk/computer-science/), for delivery in Term 1 (September-December 2024).
 This is a secondary site for publicly-accessible resources, notably those used by the Colab notebooks for the weekly lab sessions.
-The primary hub for the module is its [UCL Moodle page](https://moodle.ucl.ac.uk/course/view.php?id=33722).
+The primary hub for the module is its [UCL Moodle page](https://moodle.ucl.ac.uk/course/view.php?id=41623).

 ## Lectures